 How can Negligent Hiring affect my business?

-Negligent hiring lawsuits can cost businesses millions of dollars when an employer is found to be responsible for their employees’ actions.
+Negligent hiring lawsuits cost businesses hundreds of millions of dollars eacher when an employer is found to be responsible for their employees’ actions.

 What types of background screening services are available?